fauzxan/Software-Testing-Campaign/README.md

 # Software-Testing-Campaign

-##### The code has been well documented, with comments and steps taken to improve time complexity!
-Pls go through it if you wish to :)
+##### The code has been well documented, with comments and steps taken to improve time complexity :)

 ### Steps to view functionality:
 <br />